xindong95/xindong95.github.io/_posts/2020-09-22-How-to-configure-a-bioinformatics-environment.md

 ------

 The reason I wrote this blog is that I met a bunch of errors when I try to update R in my base environment.
 The issue may be related to [this](https://github.com/conda/conda/issues/9367).
 Whatever I run `conda install -c conda-forge r=4.0` or `conda update -c conda-forge r`, the errors and conflict warning shows up endlessly.
 At last, I figure out the reason is that I have changed to another conda mirrors before.
 When I try to update software from the official sources, it conflicts with the previous mirror.
-After I uninstall all software from the third-party mirror, The R packages finally were updated successfully.
+After I uninstall all software from the third-party mirror, the R packages finally were updated successfully.

 ![conda tsinghua conflict](/assets/images/posts_images/2020-09/conda-tsinghua-conflict.png)